navidrome/website/content/en/docs/usage/library/tagging/index.md

 COMPOSER: Bob
 ```
 In this case, Navidrome will treat both Alice and Bob as composers for the track.

+Single-valued role tags are also split, but on a different set of separators than artist tags: the defaults are `"/"`
+and `";"` (with no surrounding spaces required).
+As with artists, multi-valued role tags are never split.
 {{< /alert >}}

 ### Multi-Valued Tags Support by Format